 Research shows severe economic disparities throughout Washington counties when it comes to race.
 Washington’s unemployment rate of 4.5 percent is the lowest in recorded history, but unemployment rates for communities of color remain at or near 10 percent, the peak unemployment rate for Washington during 2008’s Great Recession.
 Unemployment also remains high in rural counties.
 Ferry County in northeastern Washington has the highest unemployment rate of all, at 9 percent.

 Another indicator of inequality, according to the WSBPC, is working poverty levels.
 Working poverty means people work full time but live below 200 percent of the Federal Poverty Level ($40,180 for a family of three ).
 Working poverty has risen in Washington.
-The people most likely to live in working poverty in Washington state are Latinos, Pacific Islanders, Black immigrants and American-Pacific Islanders, respectively.
+The people most likely to live in working poverty in Washington state are Latino immigrants, Pacific Islander immigrants, Black immigrants and US-born Pacific Islanders, respectively.

 When it comes to solving these inequities, Habib said, “It’s our duty to not check our privilege at the door but to use our privilege.”